sithmel/diogenes/README.md

   next(undefined, deps.tokens.slice(0, len).join(' ') + ellipsis);
 });
 ```
-The "config" argument the same for all services.
+The "config" argument is the same for all services.
 It is passed with the run method below.
 ```js
 registry.add("paragraph", ['text', 'abstract', 'count'], function (config, deps, next) {